Eight SELF Management Strategies for Life and Business

 - Think self-management, not time-management.
 Time management isn’t real.
 You can’t manage a second or a minute.
 Time just is.
 But what we can manage is ourselves in that time.
 We can manage our actions.

 - Time management is a system of organized activities.
 We have this in certain areas of our personal lives; they’re called routines.
-Routines are useful to establish positive behavior patterns that bring about the results we desire.
+Routines are useful for establishing positive behavior patterns that bring about the results we desire.
 Later in this chapter, I’ll give you specific techniques that will help you to build powerful routines.

 - Live a balanced life.
 How many hours are there in a week?
-168. We have a career, family, personal obligations — which includes sleep.
-According to Alan Lakin, who wrote How to Manage Your Time and Life, a good workweek consists of two twelve-hour days, three nine-hour days and one four-hour day.
+168. We have a career, family, and personal obligations — which include sleep.
+According to Alan Lakin, who wrote How to Manage Your Time and Life, a good workweek consists of two twelve-hour days, three nine-hour days, and one four-hour day.
 That’s a total of 55 hours per week.
 Here’s the point of this.
-If you spend 55 hours in business and let’s say you have 73 hours personal (including sleep) that would leave you with 40 hours for family.
+If you spend 55 hours in business and, let’s say, you have 73 hours personal (including sleep), that would leave you with 40 hours for family.
 That would total 168 hours.
-What most of us in the real estate profession do is we work more than 55 hours, and then we take the extra hours from somewhere else, typically our family.
+What most of us in the real estate profession do is work more than 55 hours, and then we take the extra hours from somewhere else, typically our family.

 Power Agents® – head to the Time and Money Management tab of your Classroom to learn how to make the MOST of your time and life!